yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 - What is the motherboard and what is its function in a computer?
 - What are some of the key components connected to the motherboard?
 - What is the purpose of a motherboard in a computer, and what components are typically connected to it?
-- What is the cache memory of a CPU?
-- What is the CPU and what is its role in a computer system?
-- What are some of the things to consider when choosing a CPU?
+- What is a motherboard?
+List the key components typically connected to it.

 **Other Components:**